estjl95/EuroMillionsMasterWizard/README.md

 ```
 ---

+## How to use (for Android)

+Coming soon, development in progress.

+---

 ### ⚠️ Disclaimer

 This software is designed to effectively increase the chances of winning the jackpot.
 However, it does not guarantee profitable results nor does it replace the random factor, as the game is based on a stochastic process.